S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 The following elements provide metadata information about the content:

 - *size* is an integer that represents the unencoded content in bytes
-- *encoding* is a string value from the IANA character set table found at http://www.iana.org/assignments/character-sets Unicode is the default assumption in S3Model, with UTF-8 being the assumed encoding.
+- *encoding* is a string value from the `IANA character set table <http://www.iana.org/assignments/character-sets>`_.
+Unicode is the default assumption in S3Model, with UTF-8 being the assumed encoding.
 This element allows for variations from these assumptions.
-- *xdfile-language* is an optional language code from https://www.ietf.org/rfc/rfc3066.txt It is used to indicate the language of the content.
+- *xdfile-language* is an optional language code from `RFC 3066 <https://www.ietf.org/rfc/rfc3066.txt>`_.
+It is used to indicate the language of the content.
 - *formalism* contains the name of the formalism or syntax used to inform an application regarding a candidate parser to use on the content.
 Examples might include: 'ATL', 'MOLA', 'QVT', 'GDL', 'GLIF', or other domain-specific language parser.
-- *media-type* optionally contains the MIME type from the IANA registered types: http://www.iana.org/assignments/media-types/media-types.xhtml
+- *media-type* optionally contains the MIME type from the `IANA registered types <http://www.iana.org/assignments/media-types/media-types.xhtml>`_
 - *compression-type* optionally contains the compression/archiving mime-type.
-If this element does not exist, then it means there is no compression/archiving.
-For a list of common mime-types for compression/archiving see http://en.wikipedia.org/wiki/List_of_archive_formats.
+If this element does not exist, then it means there is no compression/archiving. `Common mime-types for compression/archiving <http://en.wikipedia.org/wiki/List_of_archive_formats>`_.
 - *hash-result* optionally contains a hash function result of the *media-content*.
-There must be a corresponding *hash-function* type listed for this to have any meaning.
-See: http://en.wikipedia.org/wiki/List_of_hash_functions#Cryptographic_hash_functions
+There must be a corresponding *hash-function* type listed for this to have any meaning. `Candidate list <http://en.wikipedia.org/wiki/List_of_hash_functions#Cryptographic_hash_functions>`_
-- *hash-function* contains the hash function used to compute the content for *hash-result*.
-See: http://en.wikipedia.org/wiki/List_of_hash_functions#Cryptographic_hash_functions
+- *hash-function* contains the hash function used to compute the content for *hash-result*. `Candidate list <http://en.wikipedia.org/wiki/List_of_hash_functions#Cryptographic_hash_functions>`_.
 - *alt-txt* optionally contains the text to display in place of multimedia display or execution.

 These two elements have a binary choice relationship.
 One and only one of them will appear in the model.